dapr/proposals/0008-S-sidecar-endpoint-tls.md

 * Compatability guarantees
 This feature should allow localhost definition too `http://127.0.0.1:3500`, for example.

+this feature should continue to allow using other resolvers other than DNS (e.g.
+`unix://`).

 * Deprecation / co-existence with existing functionality This feature takes priority over existing (inconsistent) environment variables from each SDK.
 If app provides a hardcoded value for Dapr endpoint (via constructor, for example), it takes priority.